hharryyf/codeforcepractice/README.md

 This one is not very hard, we are just curious whether there's an (i, j) pair in some intervals, which is a typical convolution problem. https://vjudge.net/problem/CodeForces-954I

+618. Conveyor Belts (diff=2700, sqrt decomposition)
+The problem is very similar to other dynamic graph problems.
+If there's no modification, we simply run the simple dfs.
+For the modifications, we solve the queries in blocks and each block, we don't do state compression only for the link (u, v) such that the node v is modified in this block. https://vjudge.net/problem/CodeForces-487D